 What are we seeing in this image?

-The progression of degenerative or impact injury that will eventually distort the cervical spine and cause some people many neurologic-like, cardiovascular-like, and psychological-like issues.
+The progression of degenerative or impact injury will eventually distort the cervical spine and cause some people many neurologic-like, cardiovascular-like, and psychological-like issues.

 Cervical dysstructure of the neck means that the natural structure of the cervical spine is broken.